Water-to-Go Filter Bottle Review – Best Water Filter Bottle for Travel?

 Water-to-Go bottles and filters are sold in the UK in outdoor stores (Blacks, Rohan and Millets should have them on the shelves) and also in Boots stores.
 Click here to find a list of stockists.

-You can also find the bottles and all the accessories on Amazon.co.uk (not yet available on Amazon.com though).
+You can also find the bottles and all the accessories on Amazon.co.uk .

 Note – There are reviews on the Amazon website complaining of the bottles leaking.
 I have never had this problem, but just in case, try and keep the bottles upright.